-Relevant actions Reporting requirement Compliant BASELINE Metric 1 - SAT results Koala SAT results show an average activity rating of 13.75% \pm 6.4% adjusted for confidence intervals Replicated koala density/occurrence surveys undertaken within the offset area at years 5 and 10 from the date at which the offset it legally secured.
-84-4 2 Metric 3 - Photographic evidence of koala activity Photo monitoring stations are positioned throughout the Koala Crossing property.
+Relevant actions Reporting requirement Compliant BASELINE Doublested had a density / serving as a surviva Metric 1 - SAT results Koala SAT results show an average activity rating of 13.75% \pm 6.4% adjusted for confidence intervals Replicated koala density/occurrence surveys undertaken within the offset area at years 5 and 10 from the date at which the offset it legally secured.
+Metric 2 - Average number of trees searched before scat found Scats were found within the it EPBC2016/7723 site after searching 7±1.2 trees Y - Not an ntensive year.
+Metric 3 - Photographic evidence of koala activity Photo monitoring stations are positioned throughout the Koala Crossing property.

-Koalas are under significant threat in SEQ due to habitat encroachment by urbanisation, predation by feral and domestic animals and traffic accidents caused by increased road networks and motor vehicles.
-Koala Crossing was purchased by the Queensland Trust for Nature with the intention of finding sustainable funding models to preserve koala habitat and provide linking territories to the Flinders-Goolman Conservation Estate and the Flinders-Karawatha Corridor.
-The delivery of third party project impact offsets has provided a means of funding ongoing restoration and revegetation of large parts of the property.
+Koalas are under significant threat in SEQ, due to habitat encroachment by urbanisation, predation by feral and domestic animals and traffic accidents caused by increased road networks and motor vehicles.
+Koala Crossing was purchased by QTFN with the intention of finding sustainable funding models to preserve koala habitat and provide linking territories to the Flinders-Goolman Conservation Estate and the Flinders-Karawatha Corridor.
+The delivery of third-party project impact offsets has provided a means of funding ongoing restoration and revegetation of large parts of the property.